Trees in Trouble Reading Answers: IELTS Reading Sample

 13. In western Northern America, a species of ___________ has destroyed many trees.

-Trees In Trouble Reading Answers with Explanation
+Trees in Trouble Reading Answers with Explanations 8-13

 Reference: